wallscavesurvey/walls/README.md

 ## Quick Start for Developers

-'m not sure * Install [Visual Studio 2015](https://www.visualstudio.com/downloads/) (community edition is fine.
+* Install [Visual Studio 2017](https://www.visualstudio.com/downloads/) (community edition is fine.
 Newer versions of Visual Studio may work, but I'm not sure)
 * Install the [`nasm` assembler](http://www.nasm.us/) and make sure it's on your `PATH`
 * Install 32-bit CMake 3.3, afterward there should be files in C:\Program Files (x86)\CMake\share\cmake-3.3
 * Install the latest [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk)